tierratelematics/fedora-remix/README.md

 ## How to build the LiveCD
 [See a detailed description][03] of how to build the live media.

+A Fedora system matching the target release version is required to build the images, tipically virtualized.
+Required dependencies are:

+* Host: mock qemu-kvm make
+* Build: lorax-lmc-novirt vim-minimal pykickstart livecd-tools make

 In a nutshell, you have to choose a version (eg: KDE with language support) and then create a single Kickstart file from the base code:

 ```